|

 6. DORMITORIES, 7.
 MAIN TOWER, 8.
 CORNER TURRET, 9.
 WELL

-he castle's cellars housed storerooms for goods, as well as prison cells and torture chamber.
-Weapons and ammunition were also stored there, which in Teutonic Knights' times included mainly crossbow bells and stone or lead bullets for artillery.
-The first floor played an economic role.
-Here there was a pantry, a kitchen and a bakery, as well as some craft workshops and depots of necessary tools and equipment.
-The access to fresh water for the castle's crew was provided by a 36-meter deep well situated in the central part of the square.
-The well shaft hides one of the local secrets, as it leads to a obscure passage to the northern wing.
-All Gothic wings, except the southern building, were equipped with a low storage and military storey, occupying space directly above the residential and representative part.
-In this location there is a porch running around the entire quadrilateral of the high castle, equipped with individual overwatch positions.
-All the buildings were covered with gable roofs.
+astle cellars housed storerooms for goods, as well as prison cells and torture chamber.
+They also stored armaments and ammunition, mainly crossbow bolts and stone or lead bullets for artillery weapons.
+The ground floor of the castle included a pantry, kitchen and bakery, as well as some craftsmen's workshops and storerooms for tools and equipment.
+Fresh water for the convent and castle staff was supplied by a 36-meter deep well located in the central part of the courtyard.
+What is interesting is that a hidden passage leads from the well to the north wing.
+All of the Gothic wings, with the exception of the southern one, had a low storey for storage and defense, which occupied the space directly above the residential and representative parts.
+It featured a porch going around the entire upper castle.

-CROSS-SECTION OF THE CASTLE ON THE EAST-WEST AXIS ACCORDING TO C. STEINBRECHT:
+CROSS-SECTION OF THE CASTLE ACCORDING TO C. STEINBRECHT:

 1. REFECTORY, 2.
 DORMITORIES, 3.
 WAREHOUSE AND MILITARY STOREY, 4.
 CLOISTERS, 5.
 WELL, 6.
 MOAT